benosho/travel-planner-app/README.md

     - Featured image of the city.
 Where this is not available a featured image of the country is displayed
     - Typical weather for the planned departure date where this is available
     - Countdown to the departure date
-- User can save or remove destinations from the planner
+- User can save or remove trips from the planner
+- Displays icons for each weather description
+- User can add, save and remove multiple trips
+- Saved trips are sorted by departure date with soonest trips on the top

 ## Development
 - Development environment e.g. Visual Studio Code